-After injection, the area may be massaged to ensure a smooth result and ice may be applied for about 30 minutes.
+After injection, ice may be applied for about 30 minutes to reduce swelling.

 Many patients return to work or their regular activities immediately following the injections.
 You will see the results immediately.
 Hyaluronic acid fillers are often used, which provide results that last 3 to 6 months or longer.
 The most common side effects reported are bruising and swelling, which subsides within a few days.

 One of the greatest challenges in plastic and cosmetic surgery has been the search for an exceptional solution to tissue augmentation.
 Past methodologies, both temporary and permanent, have met with disappointing results for both physician and patient.

 Temporary solutions typically involve the use of commercially produced fillers or autologous fat, which can be unpredictable with respect to how long they last, and require repetitive treatments that are painful, repetitive, and costly.